R.N. gives back to RMHC organization that aided parents 25 years ago

 Abigail Guerrero, seen on the left of the Ronald McDonald Statue, and her nursing colleagues.

-In 2000, Ruben and Concepcion Guerrero were expecting the arrival of triplets.
+In 2000, Ruben and Concepcion Guerrero were expecting the arrival of their first child, multiplied by three.
+As Garden City residents, they stated their local hospitals did not have the necessary provisions to accommodate triplets.

 Placenta.
 The placenta is an organ that attaches to the wall of the uterus and transfers blood, oxygen, and nutrition from mother to baby through the umbilical cord.
 If a placenta supports more than one baby, it ages faster, limiting your babies’ growth potential.